IT Acceptable Use Policy

 4.18 Failing to read or adhere to the terms and conditions of any licence agreements relating to the relevant IT facilities including software, equipment, consumables, services, databases, platforms, publications and goods.

-5.1 Although the University respects and appreciates the value of personal privacy, its IT systems are provided for academic and business purposes and users should have no expectation of privacy when using the University’s IT facilities.
+5.1 Although the University respects and appreciates the value of personal privacy, its IT systems are provided for academic and business purposes and users should have no expectation of absolute privacy when using the University’s IT facilities.

 5.2 Any user becoming aware of any suspected, accidental, or intentional illegal action or misuse must report this immediately to the IT Service Desk or to an appropriate member of staff.

-5.3 The University has the right to monitor all usage of the IT, communications and computer systems at any time and without notice.
+5.3 The University has the right to monitor all usage of the IT, communications and computer systems at any time and without specific notice.
 Examples of specific circumstances where the University may choose to monitor are:

-to ensure the proper working of the systems or to assist troubleshooting
+- to ensure the proper working of the systems or to assist troubleshooting

-to ensure that all users comply with University policies, practices and procedures (including but not limited to this policy)
+- to ensure that all users comply with University policies, practices and procedures (including but not limited to this policy)

 5.5 Users should be aware that breach of these rules may constitute a criminal offence or result in disciplinary action under either the Student Conduct Regulations or the Staff Conditions of Service.